irods/irods_docs/docs/system_overview/data_objects.md

 ![Trim](../images/trim_01.drawio.png)

-Trim requires 2 inputs:
+Trim requires 1 input:

 1. An existing data object with at least two replicas which are at rest and can be unlinked.

-2. A minimum number of good replicas to retain.
+Trim requires a minimum number of replicas to retain at completion.
+The default minimum number of replicas to retain is 2.

-Trim selects stale replicas first, then the good replicas are trimmed from oldest to youngest, down to the specified minimum number of good replicas.
+Trim selects stale replicas first - trimming from oldest to youngest - until the specified minimum number of replicas is reached.
+If more replicas can be trimmed, then the good replicas are trimmed from oldest to youngest, down to the specified minimum number of replicas.
+The specified number of replicas cannot be less than 1.
+In other words, trim cannot completely remove a data object.

-If the data object has fewer than the minimum number of good replicas, trim is not *allowed* in any case.
+If the data object has fewer than the minimum number of replicas, trim is not *allowed* in any case.

 In the following cases, ‘X’ represents a stale replica, ‘&’ represents a good replica, and ‘-’ indicates a replica which does not exist.
-This table shows the result of a data object targeted for a trim with a minimum good replica count of 1.
+This table shows the result of a data object targeted for a trim with a minimum replica count of 1.
 The table shows the starting and ending statuses of 2 replicas for a single data object as a string such that the status of replica 0 is the first character and the status of replica 1 is the second character.

 | Case | Replica A start | Replica B start | Replica A end | Replica B end | Reason |
 | ---- | --------------- | --------------- | ------------- | ------------- | ------ |